 Aoraki Mount Cook National Park on the Map

-Aoraki Mount Cook is located in the middle of the South Island of New Zealand, 300 km (4 hours) from Christchurch and 250 km (3 hours) from Queenstown.
-But now the walks:
+This is a map of the South Island of New Zealand.
+Aoraki Mount Cook is located in the very center of the South Island, at a distance of 300 km (4 hours drive) from Christchurch and 250 km (3 hours) from Queenstown.

 Two Short Walks in Mount Cook National Park

-We hiked two short walks in Mount Cook National Park.
-They were
+One of the short walks in Mount Cook National Park

-In the valley there is a river crossing that looks like this.
-This is a typical New Zealand bridge, old, narrow and a scary, at least when you’re driving with a big vehicle.
-Will the bridge hold and hope nobody else is there when we are…
+In the valley you will cross the river and the bridge looks like this.
+It’s a most typical New Zealand bridge, old, narrow and a scary, at least when in traffic with a huge campervan.

-So you can drive all the way through Tasman Valley and you only need to walk the last bit.
-The road used to be in a bad condition but has improved a lot and it’s now surfaced.
+So you will drive all the way through the Tasman Valley and only walk the last bit.
+While in recent years the road has been in a terrible condition, it has improved a lot and is now surfaced.

 Blue Lakes and Tasman Glacier View Walk

-The well marked Blue Lakes and Tasman Glacier View Walk leads from the Blue Lakes car park up to a viewpoint on a stony moraine wall.
-Here you can see some people walking on the path.
+The well marked Blue Lakes and Tasman Glacier View Walk leads from the car park up to a viewpoint on a long, stony moraine wall.
+Here you can see some walkers on the path.

-It’s a short and easy walk but the ground is rocky so you need to watch your step.
-The moraine has gathered here from the melting glacier.
-The photo shows how rough the track was in places.
+It’s a short and easy walk, but as the ground is rocky you need to watch your step at the end.
+The moraine wall has slowly gathered here in the course of time when water from the melting glacier has brought morain with it.
+The photo shows how rough the track is in places:

 Tasman Glacier Lake